-Packing is one of the most stressful parts of moving because it involves trying to stay organized while going through every single one of your possessions item by item.
-And for those of us with a decidedly large amount of possessions, keeping everything organized becomes even more complicated.
+Packing is one of the most stressful parts of moving because it involves trying to stay organized while going through all of your possessions item by item.
+And for those of us with a particularly large number of possessions, that becomes very complicated very quickly.

-If you’re moving out of your apartment in the near future, there are ways to make packing easier so it doesn’t overwhelm you.
-Here are some tips for creating a packing plan that will keep you organized:
+If you’re moving out of your apartment in the near future, there are ways to make packing less overwhelming.
+Here are some tips for creating a packing plan that will keep you organized.

-As soon as you find out your application has been accepted, settle on a moving date and mark it in your calendar.
-This will allow you to physically see how much time you have to plan, and makes scheduling a lot easier.
+As soon as your application has been accepted, settle on a moving date and mark it on your calendar.
+This lets you physically see how much time you have to plan, and makes scheduling a lot easier.

 Go through the calendar day-by-day until your moving date and plan specific packing projects for each day.

-If either of your apartment buildings (the one you currently live in and the one you’re moving to) require you to schedule moves ahead of time, make sure you set that up as soon as you can to get the date that works best for you.
+If either your current or future apartment complex requires you to schedule moves ahead of time, set that up as soon as possible to get the best date.

 The less you have to move, the easier moving day is going to be.
-So before you start packing up, go room by room and decide what you’re going to save and get rid of.
-You don’t want to do this while you’re packing, because doing both at the same time can be pretty overwhelming.
+So before you start packing up, go room by room and decide what to save and what to get rid of.
+Don’t wait until you’re packing things up, because doing both at the same time can be overwhelming.

 Once you’ve gone through everything and (hopefully) downsized, you’ll have a much better idea of how many boxes and other moving supplies you’ll be needing.
 Start gathering enough moving boxes or bins for each room, along with packing tape and a lot of packing paper or newspaper.

-Check out your local grocery store to see if they have any extra boxes you can use to save a little money .
+Check out your local grocery or liquor store to see if they have any extra boxes you can use to save a little money .
 If you have a lot of breakables, you may want to invest in some bubble wrap to keep everything perfectly safe.

-No, you don’t have to make a complete packing list for all of your belongings, but it’s a good idea to make a priority list of all the items you use most.
-That way, you can keep all of those items together and easily find them once you’re at the new apartment.
+No, you don’t have to make a complete packing list of all of your belongings.
+You should make a priority list of all the items you use most.
+That way, you can keep them all together and easily find them once you’re at the new apartment.

 Also consider making a list of everything you’ll need right away at the new place, like essential bathroom supplies, bed sheets and some kitchen utensils.
 You can pack those items together in one box so you’ll immediately have everything you need when you get there.

-Many people pack room by room, but that strategy may not make sense when it comes time to unpack at your new place, depending on how different the setup is there.
-Make a list of the rooms you’ll have at your new apartment, and organize your belongings that way to make the unpacking process that much easier.
+Many people pack room by room, but that might not work if your new place has a drastically different setup.
+Make a list of the rooms you’ll have at your new apartment and organize your belongings that way to make the unpacking process that much easier.
 Packing each box for a specific room will save you some confusion.

 There are several apps out there that make the packing and moving process a thousand times easier.
 The Sortly and Moving Day apps both offer unique ways to inventory your belongings and organize them by what box they’re in.

-The Move Planner app allows you to create a checklist for your move using one of their prepopulated checklist items or one you enter in yourself.
+The Moving Planner app allows you to create a checklist for your move using one of their pre-populated checklist items or one you enter in yourself.
 Apps are a great way to organize any aspect of your move, including packing, unpacking and getting organization tips once you’re at the new apartment.

 Remember: The more organized you are while packing, the easier the rest of your moving process will be!